- Education and Science»

 Prevent Disease to Decongest Hospitals

-Despite the United Nations millennium development goals target of 2015, many Ugandans and people around the developing world struggle to receive adequate medical attention.
+Despite the United Nations millennium development goals, many Ugandans and people around the developing world struggle to receive adequate medical attention.
 Patients still travel long distances to health facilities to receive medical care.
 Those that are in critical condition are left to God’s grace since even the roads to the facilities are in terrible state.
-Never the less, the available health centers fill to capacity as People beat all odds in one way or another and make it to the health centers.
+Nevertheless, the available health centers fill to capacity as People beat all odds in one way or another and make it to the health centers.
 As if that is not bad enough, the health centers are poorly equipped and are constantly lacking supplies such as medicines, vaccines, and even beds.
 Even the health workers are few compared to the number of patients, especially in the rural set up.